Learn how to supply goods and services to the State government

-Selling goods and services to the NSW Government and councils can be an important growth opportunity for small businesses.
-The NSW Government spends more than $40 billion each year on the procurement of goods, services and construction.
+Selling to the NSW Government can be a great opportunity for small businesses.
+The Government spends about $40 billion each year on the procurement of goods, services and construction and has a policy of increasing the amount it buys from small businesses.

-The NSW Government asked the NSW Small Business Commissioner to develop a tender support program to help small businesses qualify as government suppliers and compete successfully for government contracts.
-Some of the tools and resources will also be useful for small businesses tendering for local council and private sector contracts.
+The NSW Small Business Commissioner has developed education resources to help small businesses qualify as government suppliers and compete successfully for government contracts.
+These resources will also help you improve your tendering skills in local council and private sector contracts.

-The Commission has partnered with TAFE NSW to deliver online training modules for small businesses on how to become a successful supplier to the NSW Government.
-The modules cover four major topics:
+The Commission has partnered with TAFE NSW to deliver free online training on how to become a successful supplier to the NSW Government.
+The training covers:

 - Getting Business Ready